-At the CEG meeting on 2 April 2007, CDEM Group Officers were asked to consider how best to deal with civil defence emergency management training.
+The Co-ordinating Executive Group (CEG) asked the CDEM Group Officers to consider how best to deal with civil defence emergency management training.
 This report identifies current training capabilities, training specifically for EOCs and how the training of CDEM staff and volunteers is currently conducted.